 Takanori Nakamura is a leading Japanese columnist, contributing articles on fashion, culture, travel and gastronomy for newspapers and magazines as well as appearing on television.
 His series in Ryori Tushin Food Journal, where he cooks with top chefs, has been running for over 100 issues and has been published as a book.

 Based in Cape Town, Tamsin owns her own culinary consultancy and cookbook publishing company.
-She is an editor and cookbook author, and she publishes the works of celebrated local culinary icons.
-Previously the food editor for Shape Magazine, she now contributes to various South African food publications.
-Tamsin heads up the annual American Express Platinum Fine Dining Awards in her country, which has been in existence for 18 years.
+She is an editor and cookbook author, and publishes the works of celebrated local culinary icons.
+She contributes to various South African food publications and previously headed up the annual American Express Platinum Fine Dining Awards in her country for 18 years.
+She recently launched Plant-Based Creative, a restaurant consultancy service that assists with introducing special dietary and vegan dishes to menus and produces vegan products available in stores throughout Cape Town.

 Valentina Ortiz Monasterio